 Longitudinal tracking of disease risk factors over time is important for guiding early preventive interventions in public health (e.g., Wilsgaard et al., 2001; Obarzanek et al., 2010).
-A main objective of preventive medicine is to reduce the incidence of future disease risks through early intervention to individuals with high risk factors relative to the population.
-Thus, an appropriate statistical model would play a critical role in identifying persistent disease risk factors and individuals who will develop high disease risks in the future.
-The past and present health status of a subject is likely an important indicator of the development of a disease.
-In this study, we develop a class of models for the risk-predictive probability (RPP), which measures the likelihood of a disease occuring in the future, given an individual's current condition.
-The RPP and its models can serve as an effective tool for the early identification of persistent disease risk factors by identifying high-risk groups relative to the population.
+Given that a main objective of preventive medicine is to reduce the incidence of future disease risks through early intervention to individuals with high risk factors relative to the population, an appropriate statistical model would play a critical role in the identification of persistent disease risk factors and individuals who would develop high disease risks in the future.
+Like the proverb that the past is a mirror of the future, the past and present health status of the subject is likely an important indicator of the development of a disease.
+In this article, we develop a class of models for the risk-predictive probability (RPP) that measures how likely a disease would occur in the future given an individual's current condition.
+The RPP and its models can serve as an effective tool for early identification of persistent disease risk factors by identifying high-risk groups relative to the population.

-This work is motivated by an epidemiological study of pediatric cardiac risk factors for children and adolescents, the National Growth and Health Study (NGHS), conducted from 1986 to 1997.
+This work is motivated by an epidemiological study of pediatric cardiac risk factors for children and adolescents, the National Growth and Health Study (NGHS) conducted from 1986 to 1997.
 This prospective cohort study was designed to explore the trend of cardiovascular risk factors in girls over an adolescent period.
-Various characteristics, including systolic and diastolic blood pressure (SBP, DBP), race, height, and body mass index (BMI), were measured annually for 2379 African American and Caucasian girls, up to 10 times.
-Kavey et al. (2003), Thompson et al. (2007), and Obarzanek et al. (2010) studied the NGHS, raising the following important question: What features in early adolescent girls affect the presence of hypertension at late adolescence?
-Normal and abnormal levels of blood pressure (BP) for children and adolescents are defined jointly by the SBP and DBP percentiles (Flynn et al., 2017).
-Thus, a major obstacle to answering this question is the lack of an appropriate statistical model that describes the joint distributions of the bivariate longitudinal outcomes, SBP and DBP at late adolescence, conditioning on their values and other covariates at early adolescence.
+Various characteristics, such as systolic and diastolic blood pressure (SBP, DBP), race, height, and body mass index (BMI), were measured annually from 2379 African American and Caucasian girls up to ten visits.
+Kavey et al. (2003), Thompson et al. (2007), and Obarzanek et al. (2010) have studied the NGHS and raised the following important question: What types of features in early adolescent girls have an influence on the presence of hypertension at late adolescence?
+Since normal and abnormal levels of blood pressure (BP) for children and adolescents are defined jointly by the SBP and DBP percentiles (Flynn et al., 2017), a major obstacle for addressing this question is the lack of an appropriate statistical model which describes the joint distributions of the bivariate longitudinal outcomes, SBP and DBP at late adolescence, conditioning on their values and other covariates at early adolescent.

-Disease risk factors defined by bivariate (or, more generally, multivariate) longitudinal outcomes are common in biomedical studies.
-For example, in biomarker studies of human immunodeficiency viruses (HIV), the bivariate outcome formed by CD4 cells and HIV viral load (HIV-RNA) in blood is often used as a prognostic measure on HIV progression (Thiébaut et al., 2002; Thiébaut et al., 2005; Ghosh et al., 2007); in cardiovascular studies, Barter et al. (2007) showed that risks for cardiovascular events may be jointly affected by the levels of high-density lipoprotein (HDL) cholesterol and low-density lipoprotein (LDL) cholesterol.
+Disease risk factors defined by bivariate (or more generally, multivariate) longitudinal outcomes are common in biomedical studies.
+For example, in biomarker studies of human immunodeficiency viruses (HIV), the bivariate outcome formed by CD4 cells and HIV viral load (HIV-RNA) in blood is often used as a prognostic measure on HIV progression (Thiébaut et al., 2002; Thiébaut et al., 2005; Ghosh et al., 2007); in cardiovascular studies, it is demonstrated by Barter et al. (2007) that risks for cardiovascular events may be affected by the levels of high-density lipoprotein (HDL) cholesterol and low-density lipoprotein (LDL) cholesterol jointly.